-“Under the code, he the commissioner will have the rather unenviable position of sitting as judge of those who employ him," wrote Schmidt.
-"He must preserve a judicial demeanor and temperament while those seeking his rulings, no matter how sincere they might be, are blinded by their own interests.
+“Under the code, he the commissioner will have the rather unenviable position of sitting as judge of those who employ him.
+He must preserve a judicial demeanor and temperament while those seeking his rulings, no matter how sincere they might be, are blinded by their own interests.
 His ruling in many cases disappoints the institution requesting his opinions.

 “His decisions will prove too literal, too narrow, too technical, too liberal, or too broad.
 He will, moreover, require an objectivity and perspective which he cannot expect from those against whom he may rule.
 There is nothing abnormal or uncommon in this result; it is the thinking of all mankind.
 It is motivated by self-interest.”

-Rather than a strict conference charter with explicit rules, like the PCC had prided itself on, the new association reverted to a much older model, allowing for an “institutional application of rules” to determine how athletes would be handled.
-In the most revealing stricture of the new order, all of the member schools were expected to adhere to a personal honor system when it came to violations of the NCAA code.
+Rather than a strict conference charter with explicit rules, the new association reverted to a much older model, allowing for an “institutional application of rules” to determine how athletes would be handled.
+In the most revealing stricture of the new order, all member schools were expected to adhere to a personal honor system when it came to violations of the NCAA code.
 It was a radical experiment in trust from the remnants of a league traumatized by treachery within its ranks.
 They were determined not to repeat history—not by reforming themselves—but by choosing to stop looking for trouble.

 “It’s getting pretty rough down here.
 You can’t believe what the Texas A&M people are trying to do.
 Bryant has them charged up,” Grubb told Byers.

-The NCAA over the years has become one of the most reviled organizations in American sports, disdained for its obsolete conception of amateurism, its big-money exploitation of athletes, and its wildly fluctuating standards for rules enforcement that have proven so haphazard that even the most veteran beat reporter will refuse to predict what might happen in any given case.
-But while the NCAA has brought much of the enmity on itself, it is important to remember the large share of blame owed to the presidents and chancellors, the faculty representatives to the NCAA, and the conferences themselves for offloading the entire responsibility for keeping it clean onto a beleaguered central office.
+The NCAA over the years has become one of the most reviled organizations in American sports, disdained for its obsolete conception of amateurism, its big-money exploitation of athletes, and a wildly fluctuating standard of enforcement that has proven so haphazard that even the most veteran reporter in the field will refuse to predict what might happen in a given case.
+But while the NCAA has brought much of that enmity on itself, it is important to remember the massive share of blame that belongs to the presidents and chancellors, the faculty representatives to the NCAA, and the conferences themselves for offloading the entire responsibility for keeping it clean onto a beleaguered central office.

-As the glory and gold that came as a consequence of winning grew, the spine for calling out cheating and bringing down the hammer of enforcement shrunk.
-In slowly retreating from the difficult work of keeping their games clean, or being willing to reform the rules to better match reality, the schools and leagues put the NCAA enforcement division in an untenable situation.
+As the glory and gold that came as a consequence of winning grew, the stomach for calling out cheating and bringing down the hammer of enforcement collapsed.
+In slowly retreating from the difficult, hated work of keeping their games clean, or being willing to reform the rules to better match reality, the schools and leagues put the NCAA enforcement division in an untenable situation.